 Former Associate Area Legal Counsel at The Church of Jesus Christ of Latter-day Saints

-Steven Berne is a former Associate Area Legal Counsel for The Church of Jesus Christ of Latter-day Saints, providing legal guidance for the Europe Central Area.
+Steven Berne is a former Associate Area Legal Counsel for The Church of Jesus Christ of Latter-day Saints in the Europe Central Area.

 Zachary Smith